Last updated on December 29th, 2022 at 07:16 am

 Interesting!
 So, on a personal level I am a writer.
 I write articles on social issues and I write and perform my poems once in a while.

-I also work with a few NGOs in Abuja notably Lifeline Care that is leading the campaign on road safety in Abuja.
-This particular social advocacy strikes a very personal nerve because I lost two cousin sisters within 6 days to two separate road traffic crashes 7 years ago.
+I also work with a few NGOs in Abuja notably Lifeline Care which is leading the campaign on road safety in Abuja.
+This particular social advocacy strikes a very personal nerve because I lost two cousins’ sisters within 6 days to two separate road traffic crashes 7 years ago.

 I see what I am doing with Lifeline Care as literally offering others a ‘Lifeline’ and as such compensating for the loss of my cousins.
 At Lifeline, I conceptualise, plan and execute advocacy events and PR campaigns.

 I have worked with other NGOs in the past and I still volunteer for charitable causes often.
 I tell you, it is very gratifying especially when I see the impact my little efforts make to people I wouldn’t have been able to do much for alone or to people who do not know me and can’t repay me.

 Do you do businesses on the side?